 - Ethnic background

-- Consider the Psychographics of Your Target Customer
+- The, entrepreneur, must consider the Psychographics of Your Target Customer

 Psychographics are personal characteristics of a person including:

 - Determine how your product or service will fit into your target’s lifestyle.